(Updated) SharePoint Embedded apps can now archive containers to reduce storage costs and improve Copilot results

 Die Inhalte auf dieser Seite wurden maschinell übersetzt.

-SharePoint Embedded apps will support container archival starting February 2026, reducing storage costs by up to 75% and improving Copilot search by prioritizing active content.
-Admins must opt in via PowerShell, use new Graph APIs, and update apps to manage archived containers.
-No compliance issues noted.
+summary: SharePoint Embedded apps now support container archival to reduce storage costs by up to 75% and improve Copilot search relevance.
+Rollout begins February 2026.
+Admins must opt in via PowerShell and update apps to manage archived containers using new Graph APIs and SharePoint Admin Center options.

 [Introduction]